 Second Trimester Appointments (15-28 Weeks)

 As you enter the second trimester and many of your early pregnancy symptoms, like morning sickness, begin to fade, your baby will start to grow more rapidly.
+Recognizing early pregnancy symptoms such as fatigue, nausea, and breast tenderness helps women seek care early and initiate healthy habits.
 It's an exciting time, but it's also packed with important medical appointments and tests.
 During the second trimester, your prenatal visits will become increasingly focused on the baby's health.

 Throughout the second trimester, you'll have appointments every four weeks.
 These visits allow your doctor to monitor your health and your baby's development, answer any questions you may have, and provide reassurance that everything is progressing well.